Hearing Delzant polytopes from the equivariant spectrum: Introduction

 The paper is organized as follows.
 In \S \ref{sec:toric_geom} we give the necessary background from symplectic geometry, including a thorough treatment of fixed point sets of the torus action on a symplectic manifold.
 Donnelly's theorem and its consequences are presented in \S \ref{sec:heat}.
 We explore the relationship between the combinatorial constraints of Delzant polygons and their geometry in \S \ref{sec:comb}, and describe in detail the polygons to which our results apply.
 Then, in \S \ref{sec:zoo}, we examine how ``frequent'' these polygons are among the set of all Delzant polygons.
 By replacing the equivariant spectrum of the Laplacian acting on functions by the equivariant spectrum of a natural line bundle associated to our toric manifold, we obtain results in arbitrary even dimension in \S \ref{sec:bundle}.
 We end with some concluding remarks.

 \textbf{Acknowledgments:} We are very grateful to Ana Rita Pires for her enthusiasm and insightful formulation of the statement of Lemma \ref{most_obtuse}.
 The first and third authors appreciate the hospitality shown to them by the Mathematics Department at MIT during their visits there.
+We would also like to thank the referee for a careful reading of and helpful comments on an earlier version of this paper.